 They now have inventories full of jobs that most people do not even know about yet.

-Not only do you gain access to a plethora of jobs, but it also puts you in touch with very influential people so that your new job can turn into a full-blown career.
+Not only do you gain access to many jobs, but it also puts you in touch with very influential people so that your new job can turn into a full-blown career.

 2 – Resumeble.com